 If we compare losses, then nobody will be allowed to grieve because there will always be something bigger or worse.
 We can be sensitive to those who experience a tragic loss and, in another time and place, hold space for our pain.

-Folks with ADHD who receive a later in life diagnosis often experience grief.
+Folks who receive a later in life neurodivergent diagnosis (ADHD, Autism, Dyslexia, PTSD, OCD, etc.) often experience grief.
 Many of you have bravely shared parts of your story here.